Old Age Security Return of Income (OASRI) Guide for Non-Residents

 Terms of use for email notifications

-- Any mail that is eligible for electronic delivery will no longer be printed and mailed
+Any mail that is eligible for electronic delivery will no longer be printed and mailed.

-- The notifications that are eligible for this service may change.
-You may not be always notified when new types of notifications are added or removed from this service
+The notifications that are eligible for this service may change.
+You may not always be notified when new types of notifications are added or removed from this service.

-- All CRA mail available in My Account is presumed to have been received on the date that the email notification is sent
+All CRA mail available in My Account is presumed to have been received on the date that the email notification is sent.

-- It is your responsibility to make sure that the email address provided to the CRA is up to date
+It is your responsibility to make sure that the email address provided to the CRA is up to date.

-- CRA email notifications are subject to the terms of any agreement with your mobile carrier or Internet service provider.
-You are responsible for any fees imposed by them
+CRA email notifications are subject to the terms of any agreement with your mobile carrier or Internet service provider.
+You are responsible for any fees imposed by them.

-- Email notifications are sent unencrypted and unsecured.
-They could be lost, intercepted, viewed or altered by others who have access to your email account.
-You accept this risk and acknowledge that the CRA will not be liable if you are unable to access or receive the email notifications, nor for any delay or inability to deliver notifications
+Email notifications are sent unencrypted and unsecured.
+They could be lost, intercepted, viewed, or altered by others who have access to your email account.
+You accept this risk and acknowledge that the CRA will not be liable if you are unable to access or receive the email notifications, nor for any delay or inability to deliver notifications.

 Social insurance number (SIN)